 2. Understand the pitfalls in conducting quantitative research.
-Larger samples give greater reliability, for example a sample in excess of 1000 will give more reliability than a sample of 500, i.e. if repeating a survey 100 times, in 95 instances a confidence interval i.e. variance of responses will be within +/- 1%.
-Prefer shorter surveys to cut the risk of satisficing.
+Larger samples give greater reliability.
+Thus a sample over 1000 gives more reliability than a sample of 500, i.e. if repeating a survey 100 times, in 95 instances a confidence interval i.e. variance of responses will be within +/- 1%.
+So prefer shorter surveys to cut the risk of satisficing.

-3. Make sure samples are not biased and give reliable findings.
+3. Make sure samples are not biased.
 Nationally representative samples are key to measure awareness, usage and market share.
 Anything else builds in bias and risks misleading.
-Ensure your sample eliminates any demographic, subject affinity, usage or other bias.
+Thus ensure your sample removes any demographic, subject affinity, usage or other bias.

-4. There are even more pitfalls if you would like to repeat a quantitative research survey or set up a brand tracker.
-Take extra care to make sure the pool of respondents will deliver a sufficient and matched sample for each survey wave so findings are comparable.
+4. There are even more pitfalls in repeating a quantitative research survey or a brand tracker.
+So take extra care to make sure the pool of respondents delivers a sufficient and matched sample for each survey wave.
+Then findings will be comparable.

 5. Beware spurious analysis.
-Remember the Whiskas advert that famously told us that ‘8 out of 10 cats prefer Whiskas’.
+Remember the Whiskas advert that told us that ‘8 out of 10 cats prefer Whiskas’.
 This eventually changed to ‘8 out of 10 owners that expressed a preference said their cats preferred Whiskas’.
-What we still don’t know is how many said ‘don’t know’, how many expressed a preference, and the sample size.
-Whatever quantitative research surveys you plan, be clear about the sample size, what is statistically significant or merely directional to make the context clear.
-Ensuring clear and fair analysis gives more useful insights and ensures better decision-making!
+However, what we still don’t know is how many said ‘don’t know’, how many expressed a preference, and the sample size.
+So in all quantitative research surveys, be clear about the sample size.
+Also what is statistically significant or merely directional to make the context clear.
+Ensuring clear and fair analysis gives more useful insights and thus leads to better decision-making!

 1. OFCOM Telephone Nuisance Research (2014).